By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you say you are suicidal will you stay out of prison?
 How about jail?

 People try all sorts of things to get out of going to prison.
 While saying you are suicidal may slow the process down a wee bit it won’t prevent it.

 People often confuse some very different ideas and the result is that they think things are one way when they are not.
-Here are the different concepts, very over simplified.
-All of these for the record are very different from the popular conception of “crazy.”
+Here are the different concepts, very oversimplified.
+All of these, for the record, is very different from the popular conception of “crazy.”